-Narayan Ramakrishna is regarded as among India's most promising artists today.
+Narayan Ramakrishnan is regarded as among India's most promising artists today.
 What makes him especially remarkable is not just his talent as a painter, but the fact that he uses his feet to create such remarkable work.

 Narayan got interested in art when he was 12 years old.
 "My younger sister Vanaja would get art work home and I liked what she drew and coloured.
 I felt that I too would like to color", he says.

-When he was 18, he joined a local art association which helps artist who paint with their mouth or foot to support themselves and lead an independent life.
+When he was 18, Narayan joined a local art association which helps artist who paint with their mouth or foot to support themselves and lead an independent life.
 The association holds exhibitions on behalf of the artist and transfers sale proceeds to the artist.

-"I had the full support of my family to continue doing what I do best and they would get me colours, papers of different kinds, books of famous artists so that I could learn from their works", says Narayan.
-He loves to paint nature and landscapes, especially trees.
+I had the full support of my family to continue doing what I do best and they would get me colours, papers of different kinds, books of famous artists so that I could learn from their works.
+I love to paint nature and landscapes, especially trees. - Narayan Ramakrishnan, Foot painter

 He says that families should not give up hope and give full support and encouragement to the disabled so a person gives his best.